Vvvvv55531/simple-learning-web-application/README.md

-# Web application for Regular streeter
+# Web application for a chain of stores
-Learning project - web application for the Regular Streeter retail chain
+Learning project - Web application for the Regular Streeter chain of athletic shoe stores